com-480-data-visualization/datavis-project-2022-syrinx/README.md

 ```
 python -m http.server 9000
 ```
-And after that go to the page http://localhost:9000/ in your browser (we checked it for Google Chrome and Firefox).
+And after that go to the page http://localhost:9000/ in your browser (we checked it for Google Chrome, Firefox and Brave).